Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## What do the first few minutes of Eternal Descent look like?:
 1. The player launches the game from Steam.
-2. A "Logan_Core" credit splashscreen appears with the tagline "Created in Godot".
+2. A "Logan_Core" credit splashscreen appears with epilepsy warning and tagline "Created in Godot".
 3. Fade transition from splashscreen to main menu.
 4. Menu Buttons available to the player:
 	- [Play](./#play)